seL4/camkes-tool/docs/index.md

   are generally used to specialise or differentiate a component at runtime.
   The types of attributes can be constructed as a collection or _struct_ of any of the basic CAmkES types: int, unsigned int, char, unsigned char, string.
+  It is possible to give an attribute a default value when it is declared.
+If there are no settings for an attribute, the default setting will be used.
+If an attribute is aliased to a different attribute that also has a default, then the different attribute's default will override the original default.

 **Component**